 It’s not too late to help the bees!
 In fact, the solution is in our own backyards (literally)!
-If you have a garden, yard or lawn you can help by simple adjusting your lawn care practices at home to help save the bees.
+If you have a garden, yard or lawn, you can help by simple adjusting your lawn care practices at home to help save the bees.

 - Avoid the use of sprays and pesticides in your yard.
 While these may eliminate mosquitos and other pests, they also can have deadly consequences for bees.
 Instead, try natural repellents like citronella oil to keep unwanted pests away.

 - Plant a wide variety of native flowering plant species.
 Bees come in all shapes and sizes, so they need flowers that do as well in order to thrive.
 Native plants favor pollinators that are endemic to your region.

 - Do your research before you buy!
 Some stores may sell plants that are already treated with systemic pesticides, such as neonicotinoids.
 These pesticides get absorbed through the entire plant system, poisoning the nectar that pollinators rely on, and can last for months or even years.

-If you want to learn more about what you can do to safeguard these amazing insects, be sure to follow Zoo Atlanta on social media for the latest updates or consider getting involved with your local beekeeper organization to help make an impact in your community!
+If you want to learn more about what you can do to safeguard these amazing insects, be sure to follow Zoo Atlanta on social media for the latest updates, or consider getting involved with your local beekeeper organization to help make an impact in your community!